chinapedia/wikipedia.abstract.en/Page/F._W._de_Klerk.md

 Ideology

-FW_de_Klerk_Bust.jpeg, Pretoria]] De Klerk was widely regarded as a politically conservative figure in South Africa.
+, Pretoria]] De Klerk was widely regarded as a politically conservative figure in South Africa.
 At the same time, he was flexible rather than dogmatic in his approach to political issues.
 He often hedged his bets and sought to accommodate divergent perspectives, favouring compromise over confrontation.
 Within the National Party, he continually strove for unity, coming to be regarded—according to his brother—as "a party man, a veritable Mr National Party".
 To stem defections from the right-wing end of the National Party, he made "ultra-conservative noises".
 This general approach led to the perception that he was "trying to be all things to all men".

 De Klerk stated that within the party, he "never formed part of a political school of thought, and I deliberately kept out of the cliques and foments of the enlightened and conservative factions in the party.
 If the policy I propounded was ultra-conservative, then that was the policy; it was not necessarily I who was ultra-conservative.
 I saw my role in the party as that of an interpreter of the party's real median policy at any stage."
 De Klerk stated that "The silver thread throughout my career was my advocacy of National Party policy in all its various formulations.
 I refrained from adjusting that policy or adapting it to my own liking or convictions.
 I analysed it as it was formulated, to the letter."